espressif/esp-bist/README.md

 Before resetting the system, the watchdog can trigger an interrupt to allow the application to perform any necessary operation.
 The interrupt handler can be defined in the application and registered using `wdt_register_callback(void (*callback)(void *), void *arg)`.

-The `CONFIG_WDT_TIMEOUT_US` macro in the `sdkconfig.h` file defines the watchdog timeout in microseconds.
+The `CONFIG_WDT_TIMEOUT_US` configuration defines the watchdog timeout in microseconds.
 The watchdog timeout should be set according to the system's requirements, ensuring it provides sufficient time for the application to complete its operations.
 The interrupt will be triggered when the watchdog timer reaches its timeout value.
 The system will be reset after double the timeout value.

 ### Windowed Watchdog